sofaworks/nosleepautobot/README.md

 	                        How many seconds to wait between bot execution cycles.
 	                        Only used if "forever" is specified.

-### NoxBot Environment Variable-based Configuration
+### nosleepautobot Environment Variable-based Configuration

+Depending on how you want to deploy and run the bot, it can be configured one of two ways.

+The first method is to configure the variables in `autobot.env` file.
+An example `autobot.env.sample` is included that you can rename and configure.

-The bot reads the following environment variables for configuration.
+Alternatively, the bot supports the following environment variables.

 | Setting Name | Description | Required? |
 | ------------ | ----------- | --------- |